 There are a ton of things to do in Barcelona!
 One of the best Barcelona travel tips anyone could give you is to not visit for less than three full days.
 If you visit for only one or two days, you will just be disappointed you didn’t stay longer.

 Ideally, plan to spend 4 – 5 days in Barcelona.
-This will give you enough time to see all the highlights, have an afternoon at the beach, and see some hidden gems without rushing.
+This will give you enough time to see all the highlights, have an afternoon at the beach, enjoy a food tour, and see some hidden gems without rushing.
 Three days is possible at a push, but it will be a busy three days.

 Public Transportation in Barcelona

-One of the best tips for traveling in Barcelona is to use the underground metro.
+One of the best tips for traveling in Barcelona is to use the Barcelona metro.
 It’s efficient, easy, and connects the entire city with over 140 stations.
-Barcelona also has buses and trams but it’s unlikely you will need to use them.
+Barcelona also has buses and trams, but it’s unlikely you will need to use them.

-The metro operates from 5 am to midnight most days and runs even later on the weekends and holidays.
+This underground metro operates from 5 am to midnight most days and runs even later on the weekends and holidays.
+However, be prepared for crowded places during rush hours, as both locals and tourists rely on the metro to navigate the big city.

 You can either buy day passes or single tickets.
 Day passes are known as Hola!
-BCN Travel Cards, and are available in 2, 3, 4, or 5-day blocks which cover all public transport and regional trains in Barcelona for that timeframe.
+BCN Travel Cards are available in 2, 3, 4, or 5-day blocks.
+These passes cover all public transport, including regional trains in central Barcelona during the validity period.

 Taxis and Ubers